teambit/docs/docs/workflows/centralized.md

 ## How does it work?

 1. Library maintainers are publishing components from the shared library with documentation.
-1. Projects developers access the collection on bit.dev to locate the components they need and install them using npm or yarn
+1. Projects developers access the scope on bit.dev to locate the components they need and install them using npm or yarn
 1. If a change is required in a project, the project's developer is importing the component into their project.
    1. The project developer is making a change in the component and tests it inside their project.
    1. If a new version of the component exists, the project developers get the changes on top of their local changes
 1. Project's developer submit a request or an issue on the component to the library maintainer, with their suggested change